vicentereig/quaid/README.md

 ![quaid](assets/quaid-logo.png)

+*"Get your ass to Mars!"* I mean, **get your chats back!**

-**Get your chats back.** Export and backup your AI conversations locally.
+Export and backup your AI conversations locally.

 ## Features